Breadcrumb

 Common Concerns

 This is a time of trial and error.
 Children in this age group are figuring out how the world works and what their place is in it.
-It is easy for parents to be alarmed when their child has occasional lapses in appropriate behaviour or judgment.
+It's easy for parents to be alarmed when their child has lapses in behaviour or judgment now and then.

-Try to encourage your child's independence while you demonstrate your unconditional love.
-A child who feels he or she has a strong safety net at home is better equipped to try new things and to grow and develop in healthy ways.
+Try to encourage your child's independence while you show your unconditional love.
+A child who feels that they have a strong safety net at home is better equipped to try new things.
+And it helps them grow and develop in healthy ways.

 Issues related to physical appearance and skills

-The rate of growth varies a lot among individual children.
-Some children are small for their age, and others are large.
+The rate of growth varies a lot among children.
+Some are small for their age.
+Others are large.
 It can be hard for a child who falls outside the range of "normal."
 A small child may find it hard to succeed in sports.
 Children who are tall for their age may have problems when people think they are older and expect them to act that way.
-Also, some children, particularly girls, are "early bloomers" and may enter puberty before their peers.
-This can lead to self-consciousness and embarrassment.

 Difficulties in school